Paro, a beautiful valley in Bhutan, is one of the most attractive tourist destinations in this mountainous country.

 The Tsechu festival continues for five days and throughout the day different religious performances such as dances are held at the festival ground.
 The festival is also an excellent photo opportunity for visitors who come to Paro especially to cover the event.

 The word Tsechu literally means the tenth day.
 The festival is organised on the 10th day of different Lunar months.
 Different districts of Bhutan hold the Tsechu at different months.
 The Paro Tsechu is held in March or April every year and is one of the largest festivals in Bhutan.
-A large fair is also organised in an open ground besides river Paro Chu and below the Paro Dzong.
+A large fair is also organised on the open ground beside the river Paro Chu and below the Paro Dzong.

-About 15 Kilometres North of Paro Dzong and half an hour drive away is Taktsang Monastery.
-Like an outgrowth of the terrain itself, the gem-like Taktshang monastery clings to a sheer, 3000 foot rock face.
-The name of this gravity defying cluster of buildings means literally "The Tiger's nest," an allusion to the popular legend that Padma Sambhava flews here from Tibet on the back of a Tiger.
-The Monastery shares its name with another monastery in North West Arunachal Pradesh which also shares very similar legend.
+About 15 Kilometres North of Paro Dzong and half an hour's drive away is Taktsang Monastery.
+Like an outgrowth of the terrain itself, the gem-like Taktshang monastery clings to a sheer, 3000-foot rock face.
+The name of this gravity-defying cluster of buildings means literally "The Tiger's nest," an allusion to the popular legend that Padma Sambhava flew here from Tibet on the back of a Tiger.
+The Monastery shares its name with another monastery in North West Arunachal Pradesh which also shares a very similar legend.

 The word “Druk” means Thunder Dragon and symbolically refers to Bhutan whereas “Gyel” indicates victory.
-The Dzong was build perched on top of a hill, it can be entered only from one side and this is protected by three tall towers.
-A unique turreted passageway, deigned to ensure water supplies in times of war, connects the fortress to the far riverbank.
-The Drukgyel Dzong was laid to waste by fire in 1954 is in ruins now.
-Still the erstwhile glory of the fort can easily be imagined once you are there.
+The Dzong was built perched on top of a hill, it can be entered only from one side and this is protected by three tall towers.
+A unique turreted passageway designed to ensure water supplies in times of war connects the fortress to the far riverbank.
+The Drukgyel Dzong was laid to waste by fire in 1954 and is in ruins now.
+Still, the erstwhile glory of the fort can easily be imagined once you are there.

 Planning a tour to Paro in Bhutan?
-Our team of experts can provide you necessary support in terms of information and services.
-Please fill the form below with your requirements about travel to Bhutan and our experts would soon get back to you.
+Our team of experts can provide you with the necessary support in terms of information and services.
+Please fill out the form below with your requirements about travel to Bhutan and our experts would soon get back to you.